Berman v. Parker

 Berman v.
 Parker, 348 U.S. 26 (1954), is a landmark decision of the United States Supreme Court that interpreted the Takings Clause ("nor shall private property be taken for public use, without just compensation") of the Fifth Amendment to the United States Constitution.
-The Court voted 8–0 to hold that private property could be taken for a public purpose with just compensation.
+The Court voted 8–0 (Note: Justice Robert H. Jackson did not participate, as he had died 10 days before oral arguments were heard.
+Jackson's successor, John Marshall Harlan II, would not take his seat on the Court until March 1955.) to hold that private property could be taken for a public purpose with just compensation.
 The case laid the foundation for the Court's later important public use cases, Hawaii Housing Authority v.
 Midkiff, 467 U.S. 229 (1984) and Kelo v.
 City of New London, 545 U.S. 469 (2005).

 Critics of recent occurrences of eminent domain uses trace what they view as property rights violations to this case.